 3. Travel providers are adding a carbon emission offset fee

 Carbon emission offset fees are one of the biggest ways to add to your environmentally conscious trips.
 Commonly found with airlines and other transport providers, they have been a valuable change in the travel industry.

 Many companies now encourage their customers to pay a small fee to ‘offset’ the carbon emissions generated from their journey, with proceeds going to environmental projects.
 While flying is still far worse for the environment than other forms of transport, it’s comforting to know that money is being directed towards tree planting and energy projects.
 If you’re asked to add a little extra when you next book a flight, consider checking that ‘yes’ box – the environment will thank you!

 4. There’s been a rise in sustainable tours

-Social media enthusiasts will have come across plenty of travel blogs and Instagram accounts.
-Reflecting the growing social concern about saving our environment, many people behind these accounts are environmentalists, or at least interested in doing their part for the environment, and they’ll often offer their followers tips on where to go, what to see, and how to do it sustainably.
+Travel blogs are everywhere these days, and reflecting the growing social concern about saving our environment and planning environmentally conscious trips, many of the people behind these accounts are environmentalists, or at least interested in doing their part for the environment.
+Many travel bloggers will often offer their followers tips on where to go, what to see, and how to do it sustainably.

 It’s easier than ever to make responsible decisions while travelling.
 Although the travel industry accounts for almost 10% of all carbon emissions, it’s still possible to make responsible travel choices on your next trip that’ll minimise your impact on the earth, and it’s heartening to know that some major companies and influential individuals are focused on making a difference, too.

 The late Anthony Bourdain once said, “Travel isn’t always pretty.
 It isn’t always comfortable.
 Sometimes it hurts, it even breaks your heart.
 But that’s okay.
 The journey changes you; it should change you.
 It leaves marks on your memory, on your consciousness, on your heart, and on your body.
 You take something with you.
 Hopefully, you leave something good behind.”